zedlopez/ifm/Examples/Frizz.md

 	if the Last Man is enclosed by the Pond: if the target is in something (called the parent), say " - which is in [the parent]".

 The Kitchen is west of the Back Garden.
 "Not in any sense your province: Mrs Peaswell gets agitated if anyone besides herself so much as boils a kettle.
-In general it is best to sneak through, disturbing as little as possible and preserving the cosy domestic fiction that academics cannot cook.line-so-blankThe nearby stairwell leads up to the second floor."
+In general it is best to sneak through, disturbing as little as possible and preserving the cosy domestic fiction that academics cannot cook.

+The nearby stairwell leads up to the second floor."

 The Stairwell is above the Kitchen.
 "Halfway up and halfway down."
 The airing cupboard is a container in the Stairwell.
 "An airing cupboard here contains the heating system, and is the ideal place for restoring wet items to a dry state."
 The airing cupboard is fixed in place.
 ```